eideeivindsen/react-beginner-course-day-2/03-pokemon-project/README.md

 - Create state that can store and capture it's `id`
 - Request the pokemonId with HelperAPI on initial render (useEffect)
 - Display the image of an pokemon.
-- Update `PokemonDisplayer` to use the new `Pokemon` component instead of displaying names
+- Update `PokemonGallery` to use the new `Pokemon` component instead of displaying names

 <details><summary>🔑 Solution</summary>
 <br>